cdibbs/linq2ldap/readme.md

 }
 ```

-The alternative is either integration testing, which can be slow and hard to implement, or--worse--manual testing,
+The alternative is either integration-testing your expressions against an LDAP server, which can be slow, shallow, and
+hard to implement, or--worse--manually testing them, which, if you have even just a few, would be like trying
-which is like trying to maintain a sandcastle in the tide.
+to maintain a sandcastle in the tide.

 # Development setup